dannyboy849/Full_YOLOv11_Tutorial/Getting_Started/Installing_Ubuntu24.04.md

 # How To Dual-Boot A Computer With Ubuntu (24.04)

-If you already have the flashdrive ready, review Steps 3 & 4 then Skip to step 7!
+If you already have the flashdrive ready, review Steps 3 & 4 then skip to Step 7!

 ## Step 1.
 Backup Your Files